 What kind of work is involved in answering, What am I missing?”

-–What you are missing right in front of you is, as in Hiroshige’s print below, like being drawn the fact that print’s waves of lambent water and night-light are produced by the underlying grain of the woodblock (the technique is sometimes called, kimetsubushi):
+What you are missing right in front of you is, as in Hiroshige’s print below, like being drawn the fact that print’s waves of lambent water and night-light are produced by the underlying grain of the woodblock (the technique is sometimes called, kimetsubushi):

 To see the behind-woodblock in the front-print—to see what is in front of us, even though at first missed—we must be diverted or redirected to it through those front-side waves of water and light.
-It would be as if the female figure to the side acted as a repoussoir, drawing your attention to the waves on her right and and above.
+It would be as if the female figure acted as a repoussoir, drawing your attention to the waves on her right and above.
 The more experienced (trained) we are in looking at—actually describing and evaluating—such prints, the more we will see the presence or absence of kimetsubushi from the get-go.

 Those of us, however, who are inexperienced and untrained must instead be distracted to take a second look at the waves if we are to notice the woodblock grain-in-the-print.

-–Start, if you prefer, from the opposite direction: Why is it I don’t see what is right in front of me?
+Start instead, if you prefer, from the opposite direction: Why is it I don’t see what is right in front of me?

 One reason I don’t see is because I don’t want to, or so I’m always told.
 “One day when I dined with Scheik El-Fayoum,” writes Napoleon in his Memoirs, “they were talking of the Koran: ‘It contains all human knowledge,” said the Scheik.
 ‘Does it tell us how to cast cannon and make gunpowder?’
 I asked.
 ‘Yes,’ replied they; ‘but then you must know how to read it!’”

 Another reason I don’t see what’s right in front of me is that there is more than enough to miss when the issue is complex, given the cognitive biases I bring anyway to seeing things.
 Then there is the fact that what matters most is often taken as given and unquestioned, i.e., unnoticed consciously by me, let alone by us together (as in groupthink).
 Most of us don’t notice what’s missing, e.g., Shakespeare appears not to mention a painter once and Julius Caesar oddly has no great speeches of Cicero.

 I suppose the best spin to put on these and such considerations is that a profession’s blind-spots and its strengths are often one and the same: Irrigation engineers are not crop scientists, and learning is so intensive that each cannot be expected to know as much as the other.